-If you work in a call center of almost any size, you’re almost certainly familiar with the use of spreadsheets.
+If you work in a contact center of almost any size, you’re almost certainly familiar with the use of call center spreadsheet templates.
 Raw data for every department can be captured and converted into useful information for documentation and review.
 In addition, with all the spreadsheet templates available, it’s easy to see that they’re popular, easy-to-use and reliable for all business users.

 Not so fast.
 While spreadsheets do serve their purpose—mainly with static data—they’re not well suited for some applications, especially for use in call center quality assurance (QA).
 Spreadsheets can be cumbersome for the QA manager, slowing internal operations and creating challenges with employee coaching, retention, and engagement.

 Too many sources, not enough accuracy

 If you were to ask a call center manager about the biggest challenge they have, it would be the amount of time it takes for them to pull reports together to create a current view of their operations.
 When trying to pull in information on payroll, training, CRM, HR, quality, telephony and incentive programs, they have to draw from various systems and programs, each with its own spreadsheet.